 People, quite rightly have to worry about security in all facets of their lives, especially money.
 The ongoing litany of high profile retailers who have had their customer’s data stolen has downright prevented plenty of people from placing their trust in mobile payment technology entirely for now.
-The era of increasingly deviant cyber criminals has ensured that every single internet related activity creates its own security issues.
-For there to be a widespread adoption of mobile payments, there will need to be creation of secure transactions that is able to forge trust among customers.
+The era of increasingly deviant cybercriminals has ensured that every single internet-related activity creates its own security issues.
+For there to be widespread adoption of mobile payments, there will need to be the creation of secure transactions that is able to forge trust among customers.
 Ironically, smartphones, that which has raised security concerns themselves, will be able to serve security goals simply by helping to authenticate users.
-Data encryption will also be prove to be a pillar in providing additional data protection and to further encourage mobile payment adoption.
+Data encryption will also prove to be a pillar in providing additional data protection and to further encourage mobile payment adoption.

 Fragmented mobile technology

 When considering mobile payments, there are a few options at hand: NFC, code-based, and cloud-based payments.
 Each option poses a different set of pros and cons which can make it difficult to settle on anyone for a set period of time.

 The key to this for retailers is figuring out where the majority in their customers place their preferences with, NFC or cloud/code-based systems.